Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 And this is the first time the Republicans have done something that obstructs any of this, which is something we've been urging them to do, hoping they would do it.

-And they're not gonna get that.
+And they're not going to get that.

-That's why Bernie has offered the amendment and it's now being read.
+That's why Bernie has offered the amendment, and it's now being read.

 If you had passed health care, Hillary care, 1994, you would not have lost the House.